-Vanderbilt has a large international community representing more than 119 countries.
+Vanderbilt has a large international community representing more than 117 countries.
 The university welcomes the diversity international students bring to the campus and encourages academic and social interaction at all levels.
+International applicants who are offered admission will be contacted by the Vanderbilt Office of International Student and Scholar Services (ISSS) with instructions for initiating the visa process.

 English Language Proficiency.
 Proficiency in written and oral English is required for enrollment in an academic program.
-An applicant whose native language is not English must present the results of the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS) with the application.
-The minimum acceptable score for the internet-based TOEFL is 95.
-The computer-based total acceptable score is 250, and for the paper-based test, 600.
+Applicants whose first language or language of instruction is not English are required to submit the results of the Test of English as a Foreign Language (TOEFL) with the application, unless they have earned a degree from an American or English-speaking institution.
+International students transferring from unfinished degree programs of other universities in the United States should present TOEFL scores.

+The minimum acceptable score on the TOEFL PBT (paper-based test) is 570, and for the TOEFL iBT (internet-based test), 88.
+Many programs, however, require a considerably higher level of proficiency.